anoaland/anoa-react-native-theme/README.md

   render() {
     return (
       <AppTheme.Provider
-        // optional props to get default theme getDefault={async () => {
+        // optional prop to get default theme getDefault={async () => {
           // do async operation to get selected theme
           // should returns 'default' or the object key of themes
           // you've defined in the context (eg: 'red' for RedTheme) return await MyFancyStorage.getTheme()
         }}
-        // optional props, the event that listen when theme get changed onChange={async key => {
+        // optional prop, the event that listen when theme get changed onChange={async key => {
           // key returns the 'default' or the object key of themes await MyFancyStorage.setTheme(key)